Chart Color Schemes

 South Yarra - West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Yarra-West has a higher cultural diversity than most local markets, with 21.2% of its population speaking languages other than English at home and 35.7% born overseas.
-Christianity is the predominant religion in South Yarra-West, comprising 37.8% of the population.
-However, Judaism is significantly overrepresented, making up 3.2% compared to 0.4% across Greater Melbourne.
+South Yarra-West was found to have a higher cultural diversity than most local areas, with 21.2% of its population speaking a language other than English at home and 35.7% born overseas.
+Christianity is the dominant religion in South Yarra-West, comprising 37.8% of the population.
+Notably, Judaism is overrepresented in South Yarra-West at 3.2%, compared to 1.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity